dogescript/doge-eval-bot/readme.md

   - add hook to rebuild doge-eval-bot with latest dogescript
   - notify on redeploy with commit hash
 - notify on wakeup (post to dogebot-devel with timestamp)

+## Commands

+The bot supports the following commands:

+* `help`: displays a list of commands.
+TODO
+* `version`: replies with the loaded version of dogescript.
+TODO

+## Evaluation

+The bot evaluates dogescript code in a code block when mentioned or dm'd.

+The evaluation context has access to the following objects/functions:

+* `console.log`: logs to a console, output is returned in the format `:> ${msg}` where `${msg}` is your log message.